franciscolopezsancho/akka-persistence-query-training/exercise_01_reading_from_journal/README.md

    thing we were doing to that entity was sending Commands of that type and getting back Accepted or Rejected.
    Depending of whether the Box was already full or not.

    So we'll start from there here and to test everything is fine we should start the database that will hold the events of the Box.
 Events are saved in a table named journal.
 Without the DB running test will fail.
 Will be enough to run `docker-compose up` from the docker folder and create the database and tables required.
    You can find this info in application.conf and init-tables.sql.
-Then try to run the test and if green you're all sorted.
+Then try to run the test and if green in `BoxSpec` you're all sorted. `ProjectionSpec` should be red but that's just a hint for you were to start.

 #### A bit context before the task